gunnarvoet/niskine-proc/README.md

 **Issues (solved):** No time offset for **72167**, **76611**.
 These instruments were downloaded on a computer that misbehaved.
 Wrong time offset for **72146**, also due to misbehaving computer.
 Unfortunately, these instruments were not in the included in the clock calibration (warm water dip).
 Time offsets for all three instruments (72146: 12s, 72167: 0s, 76611: 10s) were determined by comparison with a few instruments below.

+### Moored Profiler w/ Aquadopp

+The MP profiled until 2019-12-29 profile #1123 until the battery voltage dropped too much.
+The MP error log in `raw/ERRORLOG.TXT` shows zero pressure rate and the profiler restarting the profile for most of the profiles.
+Could this be the stoppers being placed inside the programmed pressure ranges?
+This might explain the early battery drain.
+Additionally, not all profiles are full profiles.
+During times of strong mooring knockdown, the MP had trouble profiling and covered less vertical distance; at times it was even stuck at one depth level.

+Data from the SBE52 CTD on the MP have been processed.
+Something funky happens to the conductivity cell around yearday 290.
+A few salinity and density profiles are completely messed up, afterwards we see relatively differences between down- and up-casts that were not apparent before this incident.

+**Issues:** Velocity range settings on the Aquadopp may render the velocity dataset unusable.
+More specifically:

+1) The time stamps on the Aquadopp velocity profiles do not match up with the moored profiler time stamps.
+The time between velocity profiles is only about one hour whereas the sampling period of the MP was 4 hours and 45 minutes.
+The pressure record from the Aquadopp, however, seems to be fine.
+We should thus be able to line up CTD and velocity profiles using the pressure records.
+Here the knockdowns actually come in handy as they provide us calibration points to clearly identify matching profiles along the way.

+2) Sound speed of the Aquadopp is calculated based on zero salinity.
+Not sure if this matters?

+3) Coordinate system of the data is ENU - it seems like we should have adjusted Aquadopp settings prior to deployment?
+I think we just initialized it through the MP firmware.
+Need to look into this for future deployments.

+4) Velocity ranges were set to 0.3 m/s for horizontal velocities and 0.13 m/s for vertical velocities.
+This might be the killer for the velocity dataset.
+I see lots of velocities seeming to wrap around near these limits.

 ### Chipod